BitsOfMillie02/Cryptonite_taskphase_Shruti/Shell Variables.md

 You've set the PWN variable properly!
 As promised, here is the flag: pwn.college{YWjx55xylpD7nvdoSC6W4e-5m1X.dlTN1QDL4EDO0czW}
 ```
 An = sign is used to assign a value to write to a variable.
 There shouldn't be spaces around the = symbol as the shell doesnt recognise the variable assignment.
-In this problem, I gave the PWN variable the value of COLLEGE.
+In this challenge, I gave the PWN variable the value of COLLEGE.
 <br/>
 ## Section 3: Multi-word Variables
 `hacker@variables~multi-word-variables:~$ PWN="COLLEGE YEAH"`